 The user can optionally choose for a region of interest in which the fission tracks will be sought.
-The user can choose between the different options with different sizes.
-When all settings are filled in and all images are uploaded, AI-Track-tive finds finds and annotates the detected fission tracks in less than a few seconds.
+The user can choose between a square-shaped 100μm by 100μm grids, a user-defined polygonal, or a user-defined circular window with an adaptable diameter (Figure 1).
 Due to the very rapid YOLOv3 algorithm (Redmon et al., 2016; Redmon and Farhadi, 2018), it is possible to instantaneously detect the semi-tracks in the loaded images.
 The result of the track recognition is an image in which every detected fission track is indicated with a rectangle comprising the detected fission track.
-Every track for which its rectangle is located with more than half of its area inside the region of interest is counted.
-Each track has a certain confidence score, as illustrated on Figure 2.
+Every rectangle located with more than half of its surface inside the polygon (or region of interest) is counted.
+Each track has a certain confidence score, as illustrated on Figure 3.
 This confidence score is close to 1 for easily recognisable tracks and much lower for overlapping tracks.

-This confidence score is shown on Figure 2 for illustration, but normally it is not displayed.
+This confidence score is shown on Figure 3 for illustration, but normally it is not displayed.
 Currently, track detection is not 100% successful for every image.
 Therefore, manually reviewing is absolutely necessary and essential to obtain useful data.
-While reviewing the track detection results, it is possible to switch between reflected and transmitted light images.
-Unidentified semi-tracks can be manually added and mistakenly added tracks can be removed using the computer mouse buttons following the instructions.
+While reviewing the track detection results, it is possible to switch between reflected and transmitted light images by scrolling the computer mouse wheel.
+Unidentified semi-tracks can be manually added and mistakenly added tracks can be removed using the computer mouse buttons following the instructions written in the instructions window.
 These manual corrections will be displayed immediately in a different colour on the microscope image.
-The manual corrections that each user does on the website will be saved in our database.
-This data can be used later as a potential dataset for DNN training.

-The adjusted image is saved as a .png or .jpg file after the manual revision process is completed.
+The adjusted image is saved as a .png file after the manual revision process is completed.
 Track counting results are exported in .csv files together with all useful information.
 Hence, performing your own zeta-calibration (Hurford and Green, 1983) or GQR calibration (Jonckheere, 2003) is possible.